wemogy/libs-cqrs/README.md

 }
 ```

-To execute a Command, get the `ICommands` executioner from the DI, instanciate the Command and pass it to the executioner.
+To execute a Command, get the `ICommands` executioner from the DI, instantiate the Command and pass it to the executioner.

 ```csharp
 public class Demo